Vet Finish Line will guide you a NAVLE® “PASS” GUARANTEED*!

 Dr. Aaron Spacher – Co Founder

 Dr. Aaron Spacher is a veterinarian and expert in veterinary education distribution.
 His career includes small animal general practice and planning veterinary continuing education conferences (VetBolus CE).
-Both of these experiences allow his to create a place where Vet Finish Line Tutees can thrive
+Both of these experiences allow him to create a place where Vet Finish Line Tutees can thrive.

 Dr. Spacher is passionate about helping veterinarians cross the finish line with confidence, setting them up not only to pass the NAVLE, but to enter the profession feeling prepared and capable.